XueyiXia/TagFlowLayout/README.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/25949241/198842982-9eabfb25-cdc3-45b3-832a-d1aaad4b84c0.gif)

-##How to use Add this to your build.gradle:
+## How to use Add this to your build.gradle:

 dependencies {

-		implementation 'com.github.XueyiXia:TagFlowLayout:v1.0.2'
+		implementation 'com.github.XueyiXia:TagFlowLayout:v1.0.3'
 	}